-Careers advisers are completely impartial.
+Careers consultants are completely impartial.
 We’re here to help you decide what is best for you, NOT to push you down certain career routes.

-Careers advisers are here to help advise and guide you, not to make decisions for you.
+Careers consultants are here to help advise and guide you, not to make decisions for you.

 Don’t think of a careers appointment as a one-off event that will result in a quick and easy solution to your career planning.
 This is one small part of the overall process of planning and preparing for life after university.

-Careers advisers are not experts in every single career pathway – that would be pretty much impossible for anyone!
-Advisers have expertise and general knowledge across a huge range of career routes, but their role is to support you in your career learning process, not simply to provide all of the answers!
+Careers consultants are not experts in every single career pathway – that would be pretty much impossible for anyone!
+Consultants have expertise and general knowledge across a huge range of career routes, but their role is to support you in your career learning process, not simply to provide all of the answers!